 Freestanding vs. Built-In

 Take your pick; freestanding fridges are just that, stand-alone units that can complement any space.
 But, if you’re thinking of building your refrigerator into an outdoor kitchen island or cabinetry, you’ll want to be sure that the unit is designed for such placement, installing it with space to allow for good ventilation.
 With U-Line, you can have a unit that does both.
 Its 1224RSOD 24” outdoor refrigerator is designed for built-in and freestanding applications.
 It features three full-depth 4 millimeter Tempered Glass Shelves with Bullnose Edges to contain spills and to provide maximum storage potential.
-Add Touch Controlled Digital Technology and Single-Zone Passive Cooling System, this unit provides a stable and consistent environment for optimum food and beverage storage and keeps the temperature in the fridge between 34 and 45 degrees.
+Add Touch Controlled Digital Technology and Single-Zone Passive Cooling System, and this unit provides a stable and consistent environment for optimum food and beverage storage keeping the temperature in the fridge between 34 and 45 degrees.